Spring delights

 RHS Garden Rosemoor, Devon

-Enjoy bursts of vibrant colour from rhododendrons in the Woodland Garden and camellias in the Stone Garden.
+Enjoy bursts of vibrant colour at RHS Rosemoor from rhododendrons in the Woodland Garden and camellias in the Stone Garden.
 Glorious displays of camellias, rhododendrons and magnolias are joined by daffodils and hyacinths to celebrate the very best of the season.

-Across the garden, more than 40,000 spring-flowering bulbs have been planted for an even more spectacular display this spring, including 10,000 Narcissus and Camassia through the Devon apple orchard.
+Across the garden, spring-flowering bulbs have been planted for a spectacular display, including Narcissus and Camassia through the Devon apple orchard.
 The apple orchards themselves put on a show as they burst into blossom, along with Japanese cherries planted throughout the garden.

 In late spring, the wildflower meadows become a dazzling display of buttercups, and in the wildlife pond near the Learning Centre there are signs of new amphibian life – tadpoles and young frogs.